 The Final Report

-Awardees of the Page and Johnson Legacy Scholarships will be required to submit a final report within 30 days of the completion of the grant.
+Awardees of the Page/Johnson Legacy Scholar Grants will be required to submit a final report within 30 days of the completion of the grant.
 The final report should include the following:

 Awardees will complete an annual report of grant outputs for up to five years following the year of the award.
 The Page Center will initiate the report each year by contacting the lead investigator on the grant.